-Although global economic conditions have shown some signs of improvement, the recovery is likely to be gradual in the Company's core markets.
-Demand is expected to be stable and the key role played by Stella-Jones' products in basic transportation and utility infrastructure should enable the Company to maintain market share and a steady business level.
-Based on current market conditions, Management expects business activity to further improve in the second half of 2010.
+As global economic conditions have shown further signs of improvement, the recovery should continue to take hold in the Company's core markets.
+Demand is expected to be steady and the key role played by Stella-Jones' products in basic transportation and utility infrastructure should enable the Company to maintain a healthy level of business activity.